Aceik/ImageCompression/README.md

 <img src='https://img.shields.io/github/license/Aceik/ImageCompression.svg' />
 <img src='https://img.shields.io/github/languages/code-size/Aceik/ImageCompression.svg' />

-Compress your Sitecore library with the Tiny PNG API.
-Crunch images to improve you page speed.
+Compress and Convert the images in your Sitecore media library with the Tiny PNG and Kraken.io.
+Crunch images to improve you page load times and image payload sizes.
+Convert images to webp for next generation image format improvements.

 ## What does it do ?

-Connect you media library to the Tiny PNG API and optimise your images in the background.
+This module will connect your media library to imaging APIs that optimise and convert your images.
-Introduces a button for each image in the Sitecore tab to do this as you go or performs the compression of all images via a scheduled task.
+Introduces a button for each image in the Sitecore tab to do this as you go or works via via a scheduled task that checks all images.
 Shows the before and after results in a Image meta data field, so that you can tell the difference and also know which images have been processed.

 ## What does this resolve in regard to Page Speed ?

 This module addresses the image optimisation component of page speed.
-The aim is to compress your images to sizes that google will appreciate.
+The aim is to optimise your images to sizes that google will appreciate.
+Googlie also now recommends using a next-gen image format such as webp, this module also allows you to convert your existing images to that format and to meet the Google Page Speed recommendation.

 ## Is it easy to use ?

-Yes, once installed you can leave the scehduled task running in the background and your Sitecore Media Library will be compressed via the Tiny PNG API automatically.
+Yes, once installed you can leave the scehduled task running in the background and your Sitecore Media Library will be optimised/converted via the API integrations automatically.

+## What does it cost ?
+Depending on your usage you may be able to remain within the free tier of both API's used.
+Have a look at Tiny PNG and Kraken.io respectively for this information.
+You can also opt to turn one of that API connections off if you don't want to use it.

 ## Installation prerequisites and notes